 There are many different twine and cord materials available including natural fibers such as jute and sisal and synthetic fibers such as polypropylene, polyester and nylon.
 These can be supplied in various widths and lengths, so just check exactly what you will need.
 We have listed more information on each type of material below.
 If you are looking for something stronger they take a look at our fibre ropes which are available in the same materials and more.

 A natural fibre which is a little bulkier in nature.
 It has a high level of strength tenacity, as well as being a great insulator of heat.
-It also has a low level of thermal conductivity and is antistatic.
+Other properties include low level of thermal conductivity and is antistatic.

-It is generally seen as quite a hard and ‘unattractive’ fibre, but the qualities that it possesses that we have listed above make it great for a range of more technical operations.
+It is generally seen as quite a hard and ‘unattractive’ fibre.
+But the qualities that it possesses make it great for a range of more technical operations.
 It’s a highly environmentally friendly material given its 100% level of biodegradability.

 Polypropylene is a synthetic, man-made material.
-It has a huge number of properties, such as: low density, high level of resistance to heat and chemicals, a stretchable nature, good level of strength and a good impact/rigidity balance.
+It has a huge number of properties, such as: low density, high level of resistance to heat.
+Its also resistant to chemicals, a stretchable nature, good level of strength and a good impact/rigidity balance.

 Cotton cord is ideal for craft purposes due to its ability to be dyed to any required colour.
 It is also soft to handle with a little stretch.
 Cotton cord is also used for sash / blind cords, picture hanging tasks and packaging.
 More extreme uses include trapeze ropes.

 Another man-made material which is also strong in nature.
-It’s extremely durable, and has a great level of resistance against things such as stretching, mildew, moisture, chemicals, abrasion and UV sunlight rays.
+It’s extremely durable, and has a great level of resistance against stretching.
+It is also resistant to mildew, moisture, chemicals, abrasion and UV sunlight rays.

 The final synthetic material that we stock here at Rope Services Direct.
 Nylon is also another tough material, and boasts a good level of resistance to chemicals and heat.
 It also has a good level of elasticity.